kaushiksahu18/customAlert/README.md

 # customAlert
-Custom Alert where you can change
+Custom Alert where you can change alert box bg-color and text-color.

 **CDN**
 ```